Skip to main content

 Montage View

 To generate a montage, select the cell groups that you want to montage from the Montage Controls panel, and then select Generate.
-For more information on how to create cell groups, see Cell Table and Create a Cell Group.
+For more information on how to create cell groups, see Cell Table, Create a Cell Group using Lasso Select, and Create a Cell Group from the Cell Table.

 Example CytoCanvas Montage view